AlexAllen247/Project-Landing-Page/README.md

 # Project-Landing-Page

-Project Landing Page for The Odin Project
+This ia a template Project Landing Page for The Odin Project.

+It was a project to practice and test HTML and CSS knowledge.